PhotonVision/photonvision-docs/source/docs/hardware/Settings.rst

 Networking
 ^^^^^^^^^^
-Here, you can set your team number (note: you must always do this if using PhotonVision on a robot), switch your IP between DCHP and static, and specify your host name.
+Here, you can set your team number, switch your IP between DCHP and static, and specify your host name.
 For more information about on-robot networking, click `here. <https://docs.wpilib.org/en/latest/docs/networking/networking-introduction/networking-basics.html>`_

+.. note:: A team number is always required if using PhotonVision on a robot.

 LEDs
 ^^^^